Effective potentials in a rotating spin-orbit-coupled spin-1 spinor condensate: Introduction

-An important research-direction in the field of quantum degenerate gases in the last two decades or so has been the exploration of atom-light coupling to generate artificial Abelian and non-Abelian gauge fields \cite{jeandalibard_mod}, and these research endeavours culminated with the experimental realization of artificial gauge fields \cite{lin1, lin2} and spin-orbit (SO) coupling between the linear momentum and the spin \cite{soc-first} for electrically neutral bosons.
-The SO coupling with an equal-strength mixture of Rashba \cite{Rashba} and Dresselhaus \cite{Dresselhaus} couplings, which couples three magnetic sublevels of spin-1 $^{87}$Rb, has been realized in an experiment \cite{Campbell2016}.
-More recetly, using an optical Raman lattice, two-dimension SO coupling and resulting topological bands have been experimentally realised with $^{87}$Rb involving two of its hyperfine spin states \cite{wu}.
-In spin-1 BECs, SO coupling leads to a variety of ground state phases like plane-wave, stripe or standing-wave, vortex-lattice, zero-momentum phases, etc. \cite{plane-stripe,Ruokokoski2012-rapidcommu,stringari-spin1,zhai2015degenerate}.
-Besides these unusual phases, self-trapped vortex solitons \cite{sandeep-vortexsoliton}, knotted solitons \cite{knotted-soliton}, super-stripes and super-lattices \cite{adhikari} can also emerge as ground state solutions of SO-coupled spin-1 BECs in different parameter domains.
-Recently, coupling between the spin and orbital angular momentum of a neutral bosonic atom has also been experimentally realized \cite{lin3, lin4}.
+The experimental realization of artificial gauge fields \cite{lin1, lin2} and spin-orbit (SO) coupling between the spin and the linear momentum of electrically neutral bosons \cite{soc-first} opened a hitherto inaccessible research direction to the researchers.
+An SO coupling, which couples the three magnetic sublevels of spin-1 $^{87}$Rb, wherein Rashba \cite{Rashba} and Dresselhaus \cite{Dresselhaus} couplings contribute with equal weights has been realized in an experiment \cite{Campbell2016}.
+More recently, using an optical Raman lattice, two-dimensional SO coupling and the resulting topological bands have been experimentally realised with $^{87}$Rb involving two of its hyperfine spin states \cite{wu}.
+In spin-1 Bose-Einstein condensates (BECs), SO coupling results in diverse ground-state phases like plane-wave, stripe or standing-wave, vortex-lattice, zero-momentum phases, etc. \cite{plane-stripe,Ruokokoski2012-rapidcommu,stringari-spin1,zhai2015degenerate}.
+Besides these unusual phases, self-trapped vortex solitons \cite{sandeep-vortexsoliton1,sandeep-vortexsoliton2}, knotted solitons \cite{knotted-soliton}, super-stripes, and super-lattices \cite{adhikari} can also emerge as the ground state solutions of the SO-coupled spin-1 BECs in different parameter domains.
+Furthermore, coupling between the spin and orbital angular momentum of a neutral bosonic atom has also been experimentally realized recently \cite{lin3, lin4}.